poppadum/dynquee/README.md

 >  **TODO**: get a permalink to latest release on github

-1. Connect to your recalbox with `ssh` (see the [Recalbox wiki][recalbox-ssh])
+1. Connect to your recalbox with `ssh` (the [Recalbox wiki][recalbox-ssh] explains how)
 1. Copy and paste this command and press enter:
     ```sh
-    bash -c "$( wget -qO - https://github.com/poppadum/dynquee/raw/main/install/installer.sh )"
+    bash -c "$(wget -qO - https://github.com/poppadum/dynquee/raw/main/install/install.sh)"
     ```
 1. If all goes well you should see the *Installation complete* message

 ### Manual Installation
-If you prefer to install everything manually, follow these instructions.
+If you prefer to install everything manually, follow these steps.

 <details>
 <summary>Click to expand full instructions:</summary>

 #### Download
-1. Create the *dynquee* directory: `sudo mkdir -p /recalbox/share/dynquee`
+1. Create the *dynquee* directory: `mkdir -p /recalbox/share/dynquee`
-1. Change to that directory: `cd /opt/dynquee`
+1. Change to that directory: `cd /recalbox/share/dynquee`
 1. Download the *dynquee* release and unzip it:
      ```sh
      wget https://github.com/poppadum/dynquee/releases/latest/download/dynquee.zip
-     unzip dynquee.zip`
+     unzip dynquee.zip
      ```

 #### Test